 Now let’s compare wild and domestic poultry:

 Compared to the pheasant, the domestic chicken contains much more fat overall and it contains a much higher percentage of PUFAs.
 And if you compare the amount of omega-6 to omega-3, there’s four times more omega-6!
 So once again, your dog will be eating food that’s too high in omega-6 fats.
-This will create chronic inflammation and, sooner or later, it will cause the chronic health issues that go with it.
+This will create chronic inflammation and, sooner or later, it will cause

 So why do food animals contain this harmful combination of fats?